 If an adult distributes and quantity of a schedule III or schedule IV to a minor and the adult is at least 2 years older

-It shall be a level 3 Drug Felony if the distribution involves distribution of less than 14 grams of Schedule I or II; Distribution of less than 7 grams of methamphetamine, Heroin, Ketamine, or Cathinone; Distribution of less than 10 mg of Flunitrazepham; or more than 4 grams of a Schedule III or IV controlled substance
+It shall be a level 3 Drug Felony if the distribution involves the distribution of fewer than 14 grams of Schedule I or II; Distribution of fewer than 7 grams of methamphetamine, Heroin, Ketamine, or Cathinone; Distribution of less than 10 mg of Flunitrazepam; or more than 4 grams of a Schedule III or IV controlled substance

-It shall be a level 4 Drug Felony if the distribution involves distribution of less than 4 grams of Schedule III or IV controlled substance;
+It shall be a level 4 Drug Felony if the distribution involves the distribution of fewer than 4 grams of Schedule III or IV controlled substance;

 It shall be a level 1 Drug Misdemeanor if the distribution involves distributing a schedule V controlled substance; or a transfer with no remuneration of not more than 4 grams of a schedule III or IV controlled substance;

 •DF3: > 1 ounce (>1/2 ounce concentrate)

 •DF4: Less than 1 ounce (1/2 ounce of concentrate)

 •DF1: >50 pounds (>25 pounds concentrate)

 •DF3: 12 oz – 5 pounds (6 oz – 2.5 Lbs concentrate)

 •DF4: 4-12 oz (2-6 oz concentrate)